Anaheim Ducks: Paul Kariya era (1994–2003)

 During the 1996–97 season, Kariya became team captain following Randy Ladouceur's retirement in the off-season.
 The Ducks qualified for the postseason after recording the franchise's first winning record of 36–33–13, good enough for home ice in the first round as the fourth seed against the Phoenix Coyotes.
 The Ducks trailed 3–2 in the series going into Phoenix for game six.
 Kariya scored in overtime to force the franchise's first game seven, which they won.
 However, in the second round, they lost to the eventual Stanley Cup champions, the Detroit Red Wings, in a four-game sweep.
 After the season, Ron Wilson was fired for philosophical differences.
-Pierre Page succeeded him.
+Pierre Pagé succeeded him.
 The Ducks started out slowly in 1997–98, in part because Kariya missed the first 32 games of the season in a contract dispute.
-He came back in December, but on February 1, he suffered a season-ending concussion when Gary Suter of the Chicago Blackhawks cross-checked him in the face.
+He came back in December, but on February 1, he suffered a season-ending concussion when Gary Suter, the defenseman for the Chicago Blackhawks, cross-checked him in the face.
 With Kariya playing only a total of 22 games that season, the Ducks missed the playoffs and fired Page.
 The Ducks followed that season up by finishing sixth in the Western Conference in 1998–99 with new head coach Craig Hartsburg.
 However, they were swept by Detroit again, this time in the first round.

 At training camp prior to the 1999–2000 season, the Ducks made a motto, "Take the next step," going into the season.
 However, due to a much more competitive Western Conference, they missed the playoffs by four points behind rival San Jose Sharks.
-In the following season, 2000–01, the Ducks ended up performing worse, as Kariya and Selanne's point production significantly declined from the previous season – Kariya went from 86 points to 67 points and Selanne went from 85 points to 57 points.
-Selanne was subsequently dealt to San Jose at the trade deadline for Jeff Friesen, Steve Shields and a second-round draft pick, while head coach Craig Hartsburg was fired during the season.
+In the following season, 2000–01, the Ducks ended up performing worse, as Kariya and Selänne's point production significantly declined from the previous season – Kariya went from 86 points to 67 points and Selänne went from 85 points to 57 points.
+Selänne was subsequently dealt to San Jose at the trade deadline for Jeff Friesen, Steve Shields and a second-round draft pick, while head coach Craig Hartsburg was fired during the season.
 The team ended up with a losing record and last place in the Western Conference that season.
-Without Selanne, Kariya's numbers continued to drop in the 2001–02 season with new coach Bryan Murray.
+Without Selänne, Kariya's numbers continued to drop in the 2001–02 season with new coach Bryan Murray.
 The Mighty Ducks finished in 13th place in the Western Conference.